abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/semantic_cache/README.md

 ## Key Features

-- **Inference Cost Optimization**: Minimizes redundant API calls to LLMs by caching semantically similar queries.
+- **Inference Cost Optimization**: Minimizes redundant API calls to LLMs by caching semantically similar queries along with their responses
 - **Fast Retrieval**: Implements a high-performance caching layer using FAISS for real-time query matching.
 - **Scalability**: Designed for seamless integration into LLM-based applications.